Supreme Court: Ginsburg treated for tumor on pancreas

 Justice Ruth Bader Ginsburg has completed radiation therapy for a cancerous tumor on her pancreas and there is no evidence of the disease remaining, the Supreme Court said Friday.

+It is the fourth time that the 86-year-old justice has announced that she has been treated for cancer and follows lung cancer surgery in December that kept her away from the court for weeks.
+December's surgery was her first illness-related absence from the court since being appointed by President Bill Clinton in 1993 and prompted even closer attention to her health.

+As the court's oldest member, Ginsburg has been asked questions for years about her health and how long she plans to stay on the court, even as she's attracted particularly enthusiastic fans as the leader of the liberal wing of a court, which includes four members appointed by Democratic presidents and five by Republicans.
+Both liberals and conservatives watch her health closely because it's understood the court would shift right for decades if President Donald Trump were to get the ability to nominate someone to replace her.

-The court said in a statement that a biopsy performed July 31 confirmed a localized malignant tumor.
-Ginsburg, 86, underwent a three-week course of radiation therapy and as part of her treatment had a bile duct stent placed, it said.
+The court did not disclose Ginsburg was being treated for a tumor until the treatment was complete.
+It said in a statement Friday that a biopsy performed July 31 confirmed a localized malignant tumor.
+Ginsburg underwent a three-week course of radiation therapy and as part of her treatment had a bile duct stent placed, it said.
 The court said Ginsburg "tolerated treatment well" and does not need any additional treatment but will continue to have periodic blood tests and scans.

 The tumor was "treated definitively and there is no evidence of disease elsewhere in the body," the court said.

+Dr. Alan Venook, a University of California, San Francisco, pancreatic cancer specialist who also has no direct knowledge of Ginsburg's case, said it's not possible to know much about her outlook without details from her doctors.

+If it is a recurrence that took a decade to form, "that tells me it's not a very aggressive cancer," he said.
+If the cancer is truly limited to the pancreas, "it could have been managed perfectly well with radiation," he said.

-The court said Ginsburg canceled an annual summer visit to Santa Fe but otherwise has maintained an active schedule during treatment.
+The court said Ginsburg canceled an annual summer visit to Santa Fe but otherwise maintained an active schedule during treatment.
+She is scheduled to speak in Buffalo next week and at the Library of Congress National Book Festival in Washington at the end of the month.

-Ginsburg underwent lung cancer surgery in December and has had two previous bouts with cancer.
-She had colorectal cancer in 1999 and pancreatic cancer in 2009.
-While recovering from surgery she missed arguments at the court in January, her first illness-related absence in more than 25 years as a justice.
+Before Friday's announcement, Ginsburg's most recent known health scare was in December, when she had surgery for lung cancer.
+The cancerous growths were found when Ginsburg underwent medical tests after she fell in her court office and broke three ribs in November.
+Ginsburg was absent from the court in January as she recovered from surgery and missed six days on which the court heard a total of 11 arguments.
+But she returned to the bench in February, and participated in the court's work during her absence.

 Comments